Leaves and Absences from Work: Introduction

 Unexcused absences

-An unexcused absence is an absence not approved by the supervisor.
+An unexcused absence is an absence that is not covered by paid sick leave nor approved by the supervisor.
 No pay is received for any unexcused absence and unexcused absence may lead to discipline (See rules of conduct.)

 Extended absences

-Any employee who will be absent from work for a full pay period or longer must immediately notify the appropriate supervisor and request permission for said absence.
+Any employee who will be absent from work for a full pay period or longer must immediately notify the appropriate supervisor (absent extenuating circumstances) and request paid sick leave or permission for said absence.
 The employee should also contact Human Resources to discuss potential leave of absence options.

 Absences without pay, covering a full pay period or more, must be covered by an approved leave of absence.